davidhu2000/youtube_desktop/docs/pull_remote_branch.md

-currently in development...

-To pull remote branches into local repo:
+### To pull remote branches into local repo:

+run `git fetch`, and all the remote branches should be pulled into the local repo.

+**If that is unsuccessful, try the following:**

 1) `git checkout -b <branchName>`
 Create a branch of the same name as the remote branch.